itsliamdowd/Learn-Swift/LessonOne/LessonOne.md

 A couple examples would be ````myVariable, listOfFruits, and namesOfBeaches````

+It is not required to use camel case when coding in Swift, but it can help other programmers understand your code better and keep code consistent

 ### Variables

 A variable is a value that can be altered depending on changes in the program.